 Lake Placid Lodge

-You many know Lake Placid as a world-class winter destination (it has hosted the Olympics twice) but this charming village in the upper Adirondacks holds its own when it comes to the best hotels for stellar fall foliage, which you can take in from your rustic-chic cabin or one of the dozens of nearby Adirondack trails (guided hikes can be arranged).
+Many know Lake Placid as a world-class winter destination (it has hosted the Olympics twice) but this charming village in the upper Adirondacks holds its own when it comes to the best hotels for stellar fall foliage, which you can take in from your rustic-chic cabin or one of the dozens of nearby Adirondack trails (guided hikes can be arranged).
 Dining on premises includes Artisans, which has a four-course dinner menu that changes daily and a pancakes that have been ranked among the top 10 in the country by Travel & Leisure magazine.
 The three-season Adirondack chic terrace at Artisans also offers an incredible view of the water.
 Accomodations at the Lake Placid Lodge are tucked into the trees and no two rooms are exactly alike.
 Activities at the resort include mountain biking, fishing and boating as well as in-room massages.

 Tip: Make your own ooey, gooey smores during the bonfire beside the lake’s edge.